vgomezASC/CodeU-Summer-2017/README.md

 # CODEU CHAT SERVER | README

-## UPDATE FROM YUHANG LIAO

-1. Version Check feature is added.
-Type "info" to get current version information.

-2. Modify some error messages.

 ## DISCLAIMER

 CODEU is a program created by Google to develop the skills of future software